-- Etoricoxib tablets are indicated for: - Symptomatic relief of osteoarthritis (OA), - Rheumatoid arthritis (RA), - Symptomatic relief of ankylosing spondylitis (AS), - Pain and signs of inflammation associated with acute gouty arthritis, - Treatment of acute pain, including that related to primary dysmenorrhea and minor dental procedures.
+Etoxib is indicated in adults and adolescents 16 years of age and older for the symptomatic relief of osteoarthritis (OA), rheumatoid arthritis (RA), symptomatic relief of ankylosing spondylitis (AS), and the pain and signs of inflammation associated with acute gouty arthritis.

+Etoxib is indicated in adults and adolescents 16 years of age and older for the treatment of acute pain, including that related to primary dysmenorrhea and minor dental procedures.

-The decision to prescribe a selective COX-2 inhibitor should be based on an assessment of the individual patient's overall risks, taking into consideration other available therapeutic options. (see sections Contraindications and Special warnings and precautions for use).
+The decision to prescribe a selective COX-2 inhibitor should be based on an assessment of the individual patient's overall risks, taking into consideration other available therapeutic options (see sections 4.3, 4.4).